amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 2. Consumers have the tendency to look left as they enter the store.
 3. This will encourage the consumers to buy "selected items".

-# 4. Conclusion - Further Improvments
+# 4. Conclusion - Further Improvements
-Integration of IoT equipment for data extraction and analysis is the way forward!
+Integration (Cloud, API, etc.) of IoT equipment for data extraction and analysis is the way forward!

 The integration of the selected analytics as shown in diagram below, has been recommended specifically for retail stores.
-The data that can be gathered into a database (Cloud, API, etc.) with the inclusion of:
+The data that can be gathered into a database with the inclusion of:
 1. Thermal Detection System - Understand the zone consumers spend the most time at and allow us to place the "selected items".
 2. Customer Relationship Management (CRM) System - Understand the stand out purchases and place "selected items" close to the highest bought items.